 First, can Madrid be visited in one day?
 It’s obvious that the capital has much more to give.
 But if you only have one day, we’ve come up with a selection of must-sees.Ready for that?

 6. Plaza de Santa Ana.
 A good area for tapas, usually served with “una caña bien tirada”, which is how you should ask for a small glass of beer.
 By the way: Serving beer is an art form in the bars of Madrid!7.
 El Retiro park.
 A city garden full of idyllic spots.
-The must-sees: The Palacio de Cristal and the boating pond.8.
+The must-sees: The Palacio de Cristal and the boating pond.
+Together with the Paseo del Prado and the surrounding area, it has been awarded UNESCO World Heritage status.8.
 Puerta de Alcalá and the Cibeles fountain.
 Two of the city’s iconic monuments.9.
 Plaza de Cibeles, Cibeles Palace (Madrid City Hall) and Círculo de Bellas Artes.
 Both with rooftops for a magnificent view of the city from above.10.
 Temple of Debod.
 A gift from Egypt to Spain and a magical place to enjoy the sunset.